Overview

 4. Traps.
 Use yellow sticky traps for trapping adult flies and monitoring their population.

 5. Biological controls.
 Use biological control agents such as nematodes, rove beetles, and mites to control fungus gnats.
-Bacillus thuringiensis subspecies israelensis (Gnatrol and Summit Mosquito Bits) is effective against larvae in potted plants.
-It is toxic for 2 days and doesn’t kill egg laying adults, so repeat applications are necessary.
+Bacillus thuringiensis subspecies israelensis is effective against larvae in potted plants.
+It is toxic for 2 days and doesn’t kill egg-laying adults, so repeat applications are necessary.
 It is best used as prevention.
-Steinernema feltiae is an insect killing nematode that can be applied as a drench treatment.
-Best results come from a first application at planting and then following with 2 to 3 weekly applications.
-Ineffecftive when used to reduce a serious infestation.
-Hypoaspis miles is a small, soil-dwelling predatory mite that feeds on gnat larvae.
-It is spread over the growing media surface at planting.
-The mites are best used when gnat populations are low.
-It is compatible with Bt and S. feltiae
+Steinernema feltiae is an insect-killing nematode that can be applied as a drench treatment.
+The best results come from a first application at planting and then following with 2 to 3 weekly applications.
+Ineffective when used to reduce a serious infestation.

 6. Use chemical measures.
 Sprays containing pyrethrins control adult fungus gnats.
 Because new adults emerge daily, repeat sprays every few days for at least two weeks to reduce populations.
 Other chemical controls include bifenthrin and cyfluthrin.